 The Deuce trowel .
 This thing was awesome.
 It’s extremely sturdy yet exceptionally lightweight, which I loved.
 I’d be hard-pressed to recommend anything other than this.

 Med kit.
 Two of the most valuable items I had with me on my hike were in this kit: earplugs and ibuprofen.
-People snore everywhere (and birds are noisy too) so the earplugs were invaluable.
+People snore everywhere (and birds are noisy too) so the earplugs were crucial.
 Because of the issues I had with tailor’s bunions on my feet, I ended up taking more ibuprofen than I would have liked but I’m glad I had some packed away.
 I barely had any blisters, so the KT tape went mostly unused.

 Zpacks compact toothbrush, mini toothpaste with flosser and multivitamins.
 I didn’t care for the Zpacks toothbrush at all – the handle was flimsy and the bristles felt like horsehair.
 I swapped it out for a real toothbrush, full handle be damned, and never looked back.
 The toothpaste, floss, and multivitamins were nice and I used them throughout the hike with no issues.